 Why do you struggle to keep your eyes open after a few glasses of wine?
 What is it about alcohol that makes you so tired?
 Why does alcohol make you sleepy?

 Alcohol impacts your body in lots of ways, including making you sleepy (at first) and then waking you up in the night.
 Why is this?
+And what other symptoms of drinking can be avoided by taking vitamin supplements like Asian flush pills.

 Effects of alcohol at first: sleepy